k8ssandra/management-api-for-apache-cassandra/README.md

 - All DSE 6.9.x RedHat UBI 8 based images come with only JDK 11
 - HCD images are not built within this repo.
 Only the Agent for HCD is maintained within this repo

+### OSS Cassandra 4.0.X/4.1.X Ubuntu images

+As of January 14, 2026, upstream Cassandra images have switched from Ubuntu to Debian for thier base image.
+The upstream project has also rebuilt and published the latest Cassandra releases, as of January 14, which are 4.1.10 and 4.0.19.
+Starting with v0.1.112 of this project, all OSS Cassandra Ubuntu images for versions 4.1.10 and newer in the 4.1.x stream, and 4.0.19 and newer in the 4.0.x stream will actually be Debian based.
+There is no chnage to the RedHat UBI based images at this time, nor are there any changes to Ubuntu based DSE images produced (they are still based on Ubuntu) by this repository.

 ### Java versions in Docker images

 As of v0.1.88, all images produced from this repo will have Java 11 or newer installed as the